Competition Appeal Tribunal: Cases

+As of January 2024, the tribunal has addressed 623 cases to date.
+Examples include:

+Construction bid-rigging

+In 2011, a number of fines levied by the Office of Fair Trading (OFT) on construction firms found to have engaged in illegal bid-rigging schemes were deemed to be "excessive" and the Tribunal revised the values of the fines.
+The tribunal decided that the OFT had used turnover figures for the wrong year when calculating fines, and treated the bid-rigging as more serious than it should have done, although in some other respects the OFT's ruling was upheld.

+Construction cartel

+In December 2020 the tribunal upheld a decision of the Competition and Markets Authority (CMA) on an appeal from Northern Ireland building firm FP McCann Ltd., who along with other companies had participated in an illegal cartel.

 Online hotel booking

-In March 2014, the price-comparison site, Skyscanner, brought a case to the Competition Appeal Tribunal (CAT), challenging a January 2014 decision by the UK's antitrust authority – then known as the Office of Fair Trading (OFT) – to settle a probe over pricing of hotel rooms online.
+In March 2014, the price-comparison site, Skyscanner, brought a case to the Tribunal, challenging a January 2014 decision by the Office of Fair Trading to settle a probe over pricing of hotel rooms sold online.
 The OFT's decision had been to accept commitments from a number of online travel agents and InterContinental Hotels Group (IHG).
-Skyscanner appealed against the OFT's successor, the Competition and Markets Authority (CMA), because it believed its business would be affected by the settlement, even though it wasn't targeted by the investigation.
+Skyscanner appealed against the OFT's successor, the Competition and Markets Authority, because it believed its business would be affected by the settlement, even though it was not targeted by the investigation.
 Skyscanner's case was supported by a smaller online travel agent, Skoosh, which had triggered the OFT's original investigation.

 In a judgment handed down in September 2014, the Competition Appeal Tribunal quashed the Office of Fair Trading's decision to accept commitments in the online hotel booking sector and the matter was reverted to the CMA for reconsideration.